lafenty is a published writer with a love for screenwriting, but not enough time or energy to pursue it.

 Clark Gable and Carole Lombard

-Vivian Leigh fell in love with Laurence Olivier's Romeo in 1935.
+Vivien Leigh fell in love with Laurence Olivier's Romeo in 1935.
 They starred together in Hamlet in 1937 and married in 1940.
-They portrayed lovers in three movies, Fire Over England , 21 Days and That Hamilton Woman .
-Their 20 year marriage ended in divorce in 1960.
+They portrayed lovers in three movies: Fire Over England, 21 Days and That Hamilton Woman.
+Their 20-year marriage ended in divorce in 1960.
 Leigh kept Olivier's photograph on her dressing table even after they divorced and was addressed as "Lady Olivier" until her death.

-Katherine Hepburn and Spencer Tracy worked together for the first time in 1942 on the film Woman of The Year .
-Over the next 25 years they made eight more films together and carried on a clandestine romance.
+Katharine Hepburn and Spencer Tracy worked together for the first time in 1942 on the film Woman of The Year.
+Over the next 25 years, they made eight more films together and carried on a clandestine romance.
 Because of his Catholic upbringing, Tracy never divorced his wife and was never able to openly express his feelings for Hepburn.
-He died a few weeks after their final movie together, Guess Who's Coming To Dinner .
+He died a few weeks after their final movie together, Guess Who's Coming To Dinner.
 Hepburn didn't go to his funeral out of respect for his family.
 She also never watched the movie, because it was his last.